TaiAgno/MR-Mission4/README.md

 ## Description

-The task received was to integrate MongoDB to the existing car matching API.
+The task received was to integrate my local MongoDB to the existing car matching API.

-MISSION TO BE ACOMPLISHED
+The mission has been accomplished in my local server.

+Still to be accomplished: Have a database interface when deployed.
+I am currently working in a solution for this.

 SELF-DISCLAIMER

-Not available, just yet.
+I finally took upon myself the task of cleaning the code and leaving only what is necessary - I feel so much lighter now!

 ## Getting Started